carbon-language/carbon-lang/llvm/docs/AMDGPUUsage.rst

                                                            be launched with a
                                                            matching corresponding
                                                            work-group size.
-     "IsXNACKEnabled"             boolean                  Indicates if the
-                                                           generated machine
-                                                           code is capable of
-                                                           supporting XNACK.
-See
-                                                           :ref:`amdgpu-target-features`.
      "NumSpilledSGPRs"            integer                  Number of stores from
                                                            a scalar register to
                                                            a register allocator